 Here is the stare and compare view of Data.com within Pardot.
 The Pardot prospect record is updated.
 This can, in turn, update the associated Salesforce record.

 On the Fly CRM Lead Enrichment

-Another option for enriching leads is for the the enrichment to occur automatically, during web form submission or data import.
-With the right hooks from a CRM system or a marketing automation system to a sales intelligence system, lead enrichment can occur on the fly with no manual intervention.
-InsideView has several APIs including an Enrich API.
+Another option for enriching leads is to occur automatically during web form submission or data import.
+With the right hooks, from a CRM or marketing automation system to a sales intelligence system, lead enrichment can occur on the fly with no manual intervention.
+InsideView has several APIs, including an Enrich API.

 One issue with fully automating lead enrichment is that the sales intelligence systems are not 100% accurate.
 Also, web visitors may abbreviate their company’s name to save time on form submission, in which case a match may not occur automatically — or a false positive match may occur.
 A layer of administrative intervention should be considered.

 CRM Lead Enrichment Accuracy

 In general, limiting factors to sales intelligence application accuracy are: